rstinejr/SQL-Sparse-Matrix/README.md

 GROUP BY row_num, col_num;
 ```

+## Credit
+I'd be very proud if I had dreamed up this approach, but that's not the case.
+I learned it fromm a Coursera course on Data Science, [Data Manipulation at Scale: Systems and Algorithms](https://www.coursera.org/learn/data-manipulation/).

+It was so  neat I felt compelled to share it on GitHUB.

 ## LICENSE
 This sample code is licensed under Eclipse Public License 1.0.
 See file [LICENSE](https://github.com/rstinejr/SQL-Sparse-Matrix/edit/master/LICENSE)